thasso/pyjip/docs/source/tools_and_pipelines.rst

 In addition, all tool options are injected as class attributes as long as they do not conflict with an existing property.

-This allows you to quickly access the functions and properties in your class based implementations.
+This allows you to quickly access the functions and properties in your class-based implementations.
 For example:

 .. code-block:: python